Gastric Banding in Mumbai

 - If you’re a smoker, you must quit before surgery and should not start again.

 What happens after laparoscopic adjustable gastric banding?

 LAGB does not make you lose weight suddenly.
-But it is a safer, less invasive procedure than other weight-loss surgery, including traditional gastric bypass.
+But it is a safer, less invasive procedure than other weight-loss surgeries, including traditional Gastric Bypass.
 You’ll have to be prepared to eat appropriately and exercise.
-But you can expect long-term weight loss equaling one fourth to one third of your original weight.
+But you can expect long-term weight loss equalling one fourth to one third of your original weight.

 Because you’ll be at high risk for nutritional deficiencies for the rest of your life, you’ll need to take daily supplements as prescribed.
 You’ll also need to have life-long medical care to watch for any nutritional problems.